 Justin regularly advises clients concerning business and personal financial transactions, including developing the tax structure for sales, mergers or acquisitions of businesses, and drafting buy-sell agreements, asset or stock purchase agreements, operating agreements, or other corporate governance instruments.
 He provides business planning for closely-held corporations, and provides tax advice for matters from formation to liquidation.

 Justin was a member of the Louisiana State Bar Association Leadership Class of 2016-2017.
 He is an active member of both the LSBA and the Baton Rouge Bar Association.
 Justin has been a member of the LSBA Ethics Committee since 2017.

 Justin received his J.D./D.C.L. cum laude from Paul M. Hebert Law Center, Louisiana State University in 2013.
+During his time at LSU Law, Justin served as the SBA Executive President and as the student member of the LSU Board of Supervisors (2012-2013).
 After LSU Law, Justin continued his legal education at the University of Florida Levin College of Law, where he graduated with a Master of Laws (LL.M.) in Taxation in 2014.
 Justin also received a B.S. in Accounting in 2010 from the E.J.
 Ourso College of Business at Louisiana State University.